JoeyStanley/jekyll-for-designers/resources.md

 * [*What to consider when choosing colors for data visualization*](https://blog.datawrapper.de/colors/) by [Lisa Charlotte Rost](https://lisacharlotterost.de) has great brief tips for color in data visualization.
 Be sure to see the links at the bottom for more resources!

 * When you do create your own palettes, be sure to run it through this [Color Blindness Simulator](https://www.color-blindness.com/coblis-color-blindness-simulator/) to make sure that everyone can see them.
+Nick Tierney's [blog post](https://www.njtierney.com/post/2020/10/15/assess-colour/) also walks you through a way to check this in R.

 * Stephen Few has a nice [guide](http://www.perceptualedge.com/articles/visual_business_intelligence/rules_for_using_color.pdf) for using colors and has his own palette you can use.

 * Masataka Okabe and Kei Ito have a guide called [Color Universal Design](https://jfly.uni-koeln.de/color/) that is pretty well-known.

+* Fabio Crameri, Grace E. Shephard & Philip J. Heron's article in *Nature* called [*The misuse of colour in science communication*](https://www.nature.com/articles/s41467-020-19160-7) may help you when choosing a color palette.

 #### Prepackaged color palettes